thankmelater23/MyFitZ/README.md

 ######The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 ___

+<h2 align="center"><a id="Story"></a><strong>📺Story<strong></h2>
+##### **MyFitZ idea came in 2013 by Author/Developer [Andre Villanueva](http://www.AndreVillanueva.com).It has been an on and off project with development not starting until 2015.
+Estimation for release is 2017.
+Since the start 2015 everything as of 8-2017 from the website, development, social media setup/marketting, , pre-laune setup, post launch setup, architecture, and designs was work of [Andre Villanueva](http://www.AndreVillanueva.com).**

+---